fwcd/m1xxx/README.md

 While the CI workflows in this repo mainly deal with the case of cross-compiling Mixxx from x86_64 macOS runners to arm64, it is also possible to compile directly from an arm64 macOS (Apple Silicon) host.

-First, make sure to have the Homebrew installed and the submodules in this repo checked out (using `git submodule update`).
+First, make sure to have Homebrew installed and the submodules in this repo checked out (using `git submodule update`).
 To install the system dependencies, run:

 ```sh
 scripts/install-brew-deps